Raymondtech/budkit/README.md

 ### MySQL 5.5+
 [MySQL55]: http://dev.mysql.com/tech-resources/articles/introduction-to-mysql-55.html
-BK  users a nifty entity attribute value data model.
+BK  uses a nifty entity attribute value data model.
 If you intend to use MySQL as your data store the minimum required version is [MySQL 5.5+][MySQL55] or higher.

 II.
 Demo
 ---------